 If you really love pizza of all sorts, you need to try this form of peanut butter pizza.
 There’s something about a mix of flavors over dough that is just so comforting and satisfying.

-What You Need for Gluten Free Fruit Pizza
+What You’ll Need for This Fruit Pizza Recipe

 - almond flour